BayAreaMetro/transit-passenger-surveys/SOP.md

 ## Funding Responsbiities of MTC and Operators

+As desribed in Attachment B, Appendix B-5 of Resolution 3866 related to transit coordination, available [here](https://mtcdrive.box.com/Resolution-3866-Amendment).
 MTC will contribute to the cost of the Survey Program.
 MTC will pay 80 percent of the cost to survey service provided by the